 The crew, passengers’ families, or others who suffered a loss as a result of this tragic incident must act now in order to protect themselves.

 Any affected family or crew member who was affected by this catastrophe should take immediate steps to protect their rights as a result of Truth Aquatics’ actions in attempting to avoid responsibility in this matter.
 One’s rights can be protected by filing a claim, and, in order to ensure that the claim is filed correctly, timely, and appropriately, an experienced maritime lawyer should be consulted.
 An experienced maritime lawyer with experience in Limitation proceedings will be able to assist in the claims process, and in defeating Truth Aquatics’ attempts to avoid responsibility for the catastrophe.

 In summary, if you have suffered a loss as a result of the CONCEPTION fire you must take actions

 (1) to file an answer to Truth Aquatics’ lawsuit;

 (2) file a claim in the lawsuit;

 (3) do so in a timely fashion; and

 (4) with the assistance of an experienced maritime lawyer, obtain and produce evidence that the owners of the CONCEPTION were negligent in their actions which caused this catastrophe, and, had knowledge of the negligence, or should have known of the negligent actions of its employees.

-Stepp & Sullivan, PC is a maritime law firm, with extensive experience in Limitation Act suits, and has experience in handling thousands of claims filed in Limitation Act suits during the past 35 years, including claims from crewmembers, passengers, and bystanders.
+Stepp Law Firm is a maritime law firm, with extensive experience in Limitation Act suits, and has experience in handling thousands of claims filed in Limitation Act suits during the past 35 years, including claims from crewmembers, passengers, and bystanders.